 Electrical Box Covers

-- Box extenders or extension rings are like boxes with no back; they are installed onto the front of standard electrical boxes to increase the box capacity or to bring the box flush with the drywall or other surface material
+Box extenders, or extension rings, come in a variety of sizes and shapes to match standard electrical boxes.
+They are designed to be installed onto the front of electrical boxes to increase the box capacity or to bring the box flush with the drywall or other surface material.

 Box extenders are shaped like the boxes they're intended for but without a back panel.
 Metal or plastic extenders should be used to match the material of your electrical box.